blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/02-keys-and-constraints:-primary,-foreign,-unique.md

 ## Introduction: The Foundation of Data Integrity

-In relational databases, **keys** are the fundamental mechanisms that ensure data integrity, uniqueness, and proper relationships between tables.
+In relational databases, keys are the fundamental mechanisms that ensure data integrity, uniqueness, and proper relationships between tables.
 They serve as the backbone of database design, preventing data corruption and maintaining logical consistency across the entire system.

 ### Why Keys Matter

 Keys solve critical data management challenges:
-- **Unique Identification**: Guarantee every row can be uniquely identified
+- Unique Identification: Guarantee every row can be uniquely identified
-- **Relationship Establishment**: Create logical connections between tables
+- Relationship Establishment: Create logical connections between tables
-- **Data Integrity**: Prevent invalid or inconsistent data entry
+- Data Integrity: Prevent invalid or inconsistent data entry
-- **Performance Optimization**: Enable efficient indexing and searching
+- Performance Optimization: Enable efficient indexing and searching

 ---

 ## 1. 🔑 Keys: The Identity Tools

-In the relational model, we need a **100% guaranteed method** to uniquely identify any specific tuple (row) in a table without confusion with other rows.
-A **key** is a set of one or more attributes (columns) that serves this purpose.
+In the relational model, we need a 100% guaranteed method to uniquely identify any specific tuple (row) in a table without confusion with other rows.
+A key is a set of one or more attributes (columns) that serves this purpose.

 ### 🌟 Superkey

-**Definition**: A superkey is any set of attributes that, when combined, can uniquely identify a tuple in a relation.
+Definition: A superkey is any set of attributes that, when combined, can uniquely identify a tuple in a relation.

-**Key Characteristics**:
+Key Characteristics:
 - May contain more attributes than necessary
 - If K is a superkey, then any superset of K is also a superkey
 - Multiple superkeys can exist for a single relation

-**Example**: Consider table STUDENTS(StudentID, CitizenID, FirstName, LastName)
+Example: Consider table STUDENTS(StudentID, CitizenID, FirstName, LastName)

 ```
 STUDENTS Table: